Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 - default sap fiori which comes out of on-prem is odata v2
 - defualt sap fiori which comes out of cloud is odata v4
 - SAP applicaitons developed in odata v2 cannot be used for odata v4 - requries (redesign or code changes)
-- To avoid this maintenace thing
+- To avoid this we have an <b>adapter</b> which will use v2 version as v4

 </br>
 </br>